Atharva-14/BMI_Calculator/README.md

 ## IDE & Programming language 🔧

-This Application was devlopped with Kotlin.
+* Kotlin.
+* Android Studio

 ## Running The App 🔌

-No requirements you just have to set your device 📱 & click that green button ▶️ then fill your infos & check your body state 😃
+No requirements you just have to set your device 📱 & click that pink button ✅ then fill your infos & check your body state 😃